reduxjs/redux/docs/recipes/ImplementingUndoHistory.md

 }
 ```

-Let’s talk through the algorithm to manipulate the state shape described above.
+Let's talk through the algorithm to manipulate the state shape described above.
 We can define two actions to operate on this state: `UNDO` and `REDO`.
 In our reducer, we will do the following steps to handle these actions:

 #### Handling Undo